-Job of a secretary has a steady place on the list of most popular jobs among women.
-That means one thing only – you will face some competition in your interview.
+Secretary belongs to the most popular jobs among women.
+That means one thing for you – you will face a tough competition in your interview.

-But what questions will they ask?
-How to make a good impression on the interviewer?
-And what decides the winner at the end?
+Do you wonder what questions the interviewers will ask?
+Or how you can make a good impression on them?
+And do you know what decides the winner at the end of the interviews?

 What will decide a winner in a secretary interview?

-Secretaries spend a lot of time with their bosses.
-This employment relationship just won’t work if there is not a right connection between the two, if they do not fell good around each other.
+And secretaries, they simply spend a lot of time with their bosses.
+This relationship just won’t work if there is not a right connection between the two, the right chemistry.

 Answers to interview questions